dma-ais/AisLib/README.md

 ## License ##

-This library is provided under the LGPL, version 3.
+This library is licensed under the Apache License, Version 2.0.

 ## Examples ##